 How many of these visas are granted each?

-For the 2020/21 Migration Program year, it is anticipated that 200 spots are allocated to individuals for the Distinguished Talent visa application.
+For the 2020/21 Migration Program year, it is expected that:

 For the same period, a separate 15,000 spots were allocated under the GTI program.